iankhor/react-material-ui-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Material UI](http://material-ui.com) as the CSS framework

+An example of the boilerplate can be seen [here](https://still-stream-52331.herokuapp.com/)

 ### Instructions
 1. Git clone repository into your local directory
 2. Run ```npm i``` in your local directory